nyavramov/python_app_mac_app_store/README.md

 certificates to run this script: the 3rd party Mac Developer Application certificate, and the 3rd party Mac Developer Installer certificate.
 You can find these certificates by going to the "Certificates, Identifiers, & Profiles" section located here: https://developer.apple.com/account/resources/certificates/list.
-If you haven't created these certificates yet, you can probably find tutorials online on how to do so (and I may include more details on this in the future).
+If you haven't created these certificates yet, you can probably find tutorials online on how to do so (and I may include more details on this in the future) and may involve creating a Certificate Signing Request (CSR) locally and then uploading it to the Apple Developer website.

 Once you have the certificates, you can run the `build.py` script in this repository by running `python build.py` in a terminal.
 A sample run might look like this: